 History of the University of Iringa dates back to 1994.
 It was originally founded as Iringa Lutheran College and Seminary.
 Since 1997 it has been operating under the Tumaini umbrella, and known with the name of Tumaini University, Iringa University College (IUCo).

 Over the years, the fields of study provided by IUCo have gradually expanded to cover a whole range of disciplines and professions.
-The University of Iringa currently has five faculties, Faculty of Arts and Social Sciences, Faculty of Business, Faculty of Law, Faculty of Science and Education and Faculty of Theology.
+The University of Iringa currently has six faculties, Faculty of Arts and Social Sciences, Faculty of Business, Faculty of Law, Faculty of Science and Education, Faculty of Theology and Faculty of Counselling and Psychology.
 They offer undergraduate and postgraduate degree programmes, as well as shorter diploma and certificate programmes.

 The University of Iringa will continue to operate as a private university under the ownership of the Evangelical Lutheran Church of Tanzania.